 from at least one other student.
 If you still have questions after you have

 obtained the assignment, notes, and an explanation I will, of course, be happy

 Missing a class is NEVER an excuse for not having your homework!

 You must have a notebook for this class.
 You must bring your notebook along with a writing implement to every class.

-The class will meet with three clients over the course of the semester.
-You will meet with each client for about five consequitive weeks.
-At the end of each five week period the current client will select a winning team.
-The winning team will continue to work with that client for an additional 2-4 weeks as described in Goals and Objectives (above).
+The class will meet with two clients over the course of the semester.
+You will meet with each client for about six consequitive weeks.
+At the end of each six week period the current client will select a winning team.
+The winning team will continue to work with that client for an additional 2-6 weeks as described in Goals and Objectives (above).
 The other teams will meet their next client.

 To receive an "A" in this class you must consistently establish, achieve, reflect on, and document your learning objectives on a weekly basis.
 Your goals must be ambitious and relevant.
 You must find ways to make a significant contribution to the efforts of your development team each and every week.
 The quality of your work must be consistently outstanding, indicative of special effort and good scholarship.
 You must consistently have outstanding class participation.

 I have a zero tolerance policy regarding the use of text messages, chat, eMail, cell phone, inappropriate browsing, looking at your hands in your lap, or other distracting activities during class.
 Each infraction will cost you 5 points off your final grade for the course.
 Cell phones must be turned off or set to non-audible (silent) alert during class.